zoezed/spotify-react-app/README.md

-Application that connects to spotify api.
+Application that connects to spotify API and displays the song currently being played as well as recently played tracks.

 Instructions for use:
 1. Create an app via the Spotify developer dashboard https://developer.spotify.com/dashboard/login